 I paint, sculpt and sing, often at the same time.
 Over a number of years, I’ve curated a multi-disciplined education uniquely my own.
 A lifetime of travel has led me to study with several masters of sculpture and paint.
 Each artistic discipline has informed the other.

-As an active member of the Federation of Canadian Artists (FCA), in 2021 my work was part of several juried, local, national, and international shows.
+As an active member of the Federation of Canadian Artists (FCA), in 2021 and 2022 my work was part of several juried, local, national, and international shows.
 I was awarded first place in the Shape and Form exhibit for my sculpture “Veneer of Shelter,” as well as a third-place and an honourable mention for two of my paintings.
 My solo show “Back in A Moment” hung in Maury Young Gallery in June.

 Sharing my knowledge by coaching other artists in the online program and community, Learning to See, brings my creative passion full circle.
 Since its incarnation, Learning to See has been dedicated to the education and development of artists from around the globe.
 In collaboration with Gabriel Mark Lipper, I’ve worked with hundreds of artists of every level, helping to develop their potential and skill sets so they can confidently move forward with the work they aspire to.